Paresh-Galrani/ContactInfo/README.md

 ### Prerequisites

-Make sure you have latest version of node installed on your machine.
-This project was implemented using v8.9.4.
+Make sure you have latest version of node installed on your machine. <br />
+This project was implemented using v8.9.4. <br />
 You can check node version by running following on command prompt
 ```
 node -v